flub78/multitenant/doc/development/code_review.md

 With that it is easy to check if a file has been reviewed or not and if there is not to much time between the latest changes and the latest review.
 Ideally the latest review should have the same date than the latest change.

+I started a tool to keep track of code reviews:

+    php artisan dev:review